computational-cell-analytics/micro-sam/doc/annotation_tools.md

 <img src="https://raw.githubusercontent.com/computational-cell-analytics/micro-sam/master/doc/images/finetuning-menu.png" width="512">

 You can select the image data via `Path to images`.
 We can either load images from a folder or select a single file for training.
-By providing `Image data key` you can either provide a pattern for selecting files from a folder or provide an internal filepath for hdf5, zarr or similar fileformats.
+By providing `Image data key` you can either provide a pattern for selecting files from a folder or provide an internal filepath for HDF5, Zarr or similar fileformats.

 You can select the label data via `Path to labels` and `Label data key`, following the same logic as for the image data.
 We expect label masks stored in the same size as the image data for training.
 You can for example use annotations created with one of the `micro_sam` annotation tools for this, they are stored in the correct format!